utunga/thankful/doc/whitepaper.md

 As a goal, even though users can choose which 'app' they use and there is no central store of data, the intention is that the incentive strucure is set up in such a way that the apps do not need to enforce 'good' or prevent 'negative' behaviors that the users of the app may wish to do.
 That is, it is vital that there should be no incentive for a user install an app with 'cheat codes' because it is in the interest of the players to keep playing the game in a way that is potentially beneficial to other players and/or to install apps that prevent interaction with players or apps that attempt to subvert this paradigm by spam or other methods of attack.

-It is also the intention that the overall system can be viral in nature while still stable in value.
+As stated above it is also the intention that the overall system should allow games to built that are viral in nature but still allow for the creation of tokens that are stable in value.

 ## Zero circle/s